 One way to be sure those premiums are met are to keep cattle healthy from their early stages of production to avoid the chance they might need an antibiotic to treat sickness.
 Although antibiotics are not harmful to the meat due to proper withdrawal times, their use typically eliminates those cattle from remaining in any natural programs that do offer premiums.
 Therefore, keeping cattle well hydrated, on a good plane of nutrition and on a high-quality mineral program like VitaFerm® Gain Smart® will typically help keep them healthy and in those programs.

 Gain Smart is a high-quality vitamin and mineral supplement specially designed for stockers and backgrounders.
 The highly fortified supplement comes with the Amaferm® advantage, to ensure that the calves are receiving the absolutely best intake, digestibility and absorption all while maintaining optimum health and performance.
-Amaferm is a precision-based prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance, and it is research-proven to increase intake, digestibility and absorption.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 “The use of an antibiotic can knock the premiums out in a hurry on cattle targeted for these higher-level natural programs.
 So, if you can be proactive with a good nutrition program and eliminate needing to doctor a calf with an antibiotic, it pays on sale day.
 We know those premiums are well above market, and we know that Gain Smart is really effective, and it keeps a higher percentage of those cattle in these programs for sure,” Barber said.